 There is SO much more I could say about detoxing and the role your liver plays in detoxification but I will save that for another time.
 To learn the basics on how your digestion should work, check out this post by clicking HERE.

 3. Eliminate Gut Irritating Foods

-Healing your skin begins with healing your gut.
+Healing my skin began with healing my gut.
 Your skin is a direct reflection of your gut health.
-So it probably would be wise for you to eliminate gut irritating foods for a season while healing your gut.
+It worked well for me to eliminate gut irritating foods for a season while I healed my gut.
 The duration is subjective but a good place to start is 30 days.

 Nuts: These can be added later and after learning how to properly prepare them through soaking.

 Gluten: I think it’s best to eliminate gluten grains all together.

 Soy, Corn, Peanuts: Unless organic, these are best avoided because they are usually GMO.
 They also can have aflatoxin (mold) which sin’t good for you.
 In general avoid them.